Open shelves are not only convenient, they add character and charm to your living space..

 Of course, you don’t want things gathering dust, so choose what you like and use most to display and then decide where and how much shelving you need.

 The options are vast, so think about what would suit your kitchen and your lifestyle.
 Do you want to create an industrial look or do you prefer it to be sleek and smart?
-Do you like the idea of a professional cook’s kitchen or hanker after a homely style, where friends can grab a glass and top themselves up?
+Do you like the idea of a professional cook’s kitchen or hanker after a relaxed style, where friends can grab a glass and top themselves up?

 The scaffold style shelves below are designed by an architect but it’s a look that’s relatively inexpensive to emulate.
 Ditto the timber shelves on brackets.
 Both have a homespun vibe that’s simple to create.
 Just ensure your shelf supports can take the weight of whatever you intend to stack on them.